yiays/ConfessionBot/README.md

 "Your message was accepted and posted to {channel}."
 ```

 All code relevant to ConfessionBot is contained within `extensions/confessions.py`, the rest is a copy from the merelybot framework.
 Improvements to the framework are shared between both codebases.
+Refer to `extensions/example.py` to learn the basic formatting and common features of commands.

 If you want to make changes to merelybot framework code, consider [committing it directly upstream](https://github.com/MerelyServices/Merely-Framework/).
 If you feel the improvements would only benefit ConfessionBot, committing it here is fine as well.